 Hurricane Irma: Videos From The Storm That’s Battered The Virgin Islands & Hitting Florida Next

-So devastating!
-Hurricane Irma is continuing its destructive path through the Caribbean as the storm is heading towards Florida.
-We’ve got the heartbreaking pics and video of the devastation the Category 5 hurricane has already left behind.
+Hurricane Irma is continuing its destructive path through the Caribbean as the storm rages towards Florida.
+We’ve got pics and video of the devastation the Category 5 storm has left behind.

 This is absolutely terrifying.
 Hurricane Irma has turned into one of the most monster storms in history, as the Category 5 hurricane has been bashing several Caribbean Islands with torrential rains and winds up to 185 mph.
 Buildings have been flattened, the roofs torn of many structures and uprooted trees lie in Irma’s wake.
-The tropical island of St. Maarten is currently feeling the wrath, as the Dutch isle’s Princess Juliana International Airport has closed after suffering extensive damage.
+The tropical island of St. Martin is currently feeling the wrath, as the Dutch isle’s Princess Juliana International Airport has closed after suffering extensive damage.
 Video shows heavy street flooding and boats tossed around a marina as if they were toys on the popular tourist island.

 The British Virgin Islands have been torn to bits, with boats piled atop each other on once tranquil landings on Tortola.
 67-year-old billionaire Sir Richard Branson‘s Necker Island is in the direct path of Irma.
 He and his family and staff rode out the storm in a concrete wine cellar in his main mansion, giving updates on Twitter.
 He’s shown in one photo playing Yahtzee with some teens and another pic showing everyone hunkered down in their beds.
 “The atmosphere is eerie but beautiful.
 Everyone is willing the eye of the storm to veer away from the BVI in these last few hours.
 As I wrote yesterday, our main concern is safety, for everyone here and for all the people in the BVI and in the path of the hurricane,” he wrote on his website.
 See pics of Hurricane Irma’s destruction.